 Examples you might consider are:

 - Comforts and benefits for patients

 Alternatively, allow us to choose how to spend your valuable gift.

 A gift in your Will enables you to make a planned gift to your local hospital.

-Leaving a gift in your Will to the Lymington New Forest Hospital League of Friends is usually a straightforward process with the help of a solicitor.
+Leaving a gift in your Will to the Friends of Lymington Hospital is usually a straightforward process with the help of a solicitor.

 Charitable legacies are not subject to Inheritance Tax, so depending on your financial circumstances, can be a way to reduce your Inheritance Tax liability.
 A gift in your Will can take the form of:

 - A pecuniary gift: A cash gift – you can choose to give a fixed amount of money, known as a “pecuniary” gift.

 - A residuary gift: This being a share of your estate after payment of debts and legacies rather than a set amount.